Reframed a low-adoption private beta into a scalable, monetizable agent platform ahead of public launch.

 Defined system architecture and UX patterns

-Build cross-org AI design system and patterns
+Built cross-org AI design system and patterns

-Enable internal product teams and unlock dependencies
+Enabled internal product teams and unlocked dependencies

-Enabled a new usage-based monetization stream
+Enabled new usage-based monetization stream

-Influenced 2025/26 AI design roadmap
+Influenced 2025/26 AI product roadmap

 🔥